Rollins School of Public Health | Faculty Profile

 Faculty, Behavioral/Social/Health Educ

 Dr. Winkler is a population health scientist and former clinician.
-Her research centers two socio-structural determinants to population health and health equity-- (1) retail food environments and (2) people’s employment conditions, including their pay, benefits, and employment security.
-Leveraging a wide range of methodological tools from qualitative, social epidemiology, to systems science, she aims to understand the complex ways these determinants contribute to health and identify key opportunities for addressing the chronic, preventable, and inequitable challenges they create.
+Her research centers two socio-structural determinants to population health and health equity-- (1) retail food environments and (2) people’s employment conditions, such as worker rights, pay, and job security.

 Dr. Winkler received her PhD in Nursing from Duke University and completed her post-doctoral training as a NIH T32 and K99 postdoctoral scholar at the University of Minnesota School of Public Health.